AliNematDoost/VictoriaMetrics_Pipeline_Document/README.md

 <img width="569" height="283" alt="image" src="https://github.com/user-attachments/assets/5043c86a-cb2c-4b76-81c8-ddcc1bf54513" />

+## Pre-built Dashboards for VMSingle and VMAgent in Grafana

+I have created components for deploying Grafana which are placed in `grafana/` ( deployment + service + ingress rule + pvc to persistent dashboards and datas we add to Grafana )

+Now Grafana is accessible in `http://nematdoust.osdl.ir/` with defauld credentials.

+I have added two pre-built dashboards for VMSingle and VMAgent and also created a datasource to VMSingle and tried to expose metrics that are not, in order to avoid `No Data` in dashboard panels.

 ## Alerting Pipeline

 Now I am going to deploy an alerting pipeline.
 For that reason I targeted one of my own metrics as condition of alert.